 You're earning freelance income for work you're doing, but without a formal structure like an LLC or Corporation, are you actually a business?

-There are a lot of rumors out there about how to avoid paying taxes on freelance income.
+There are a lot of rumors out there about how to avoid paying taxes on income from self-employment.
 But you definitely don't want to rely on urban legends when filing your taxes.
 We'll help you get it right.

 You don't need an LLC or Corporation to be a business.
 And there aren't always tax advantages for freelancers to forming them.
 We'll help you figure out if it's gonna make a difference on your taxes.